BrianGardnerAtl/website/_drafts/compose_profile_image.md

     <img src="/assets/images/compose_7/round_profile_image.png" alt="Preview pane showing the circle clipped profile image."/>
 </div>

 The last update to the profile image is to add padding.
-This requires wrapping the clip function in another container since the `Clip` function does not accept a `modifier` parameter.
+I attempted to add the padding directly to the `drawClip` modifier on the `Surface` but this caused the surface to render as a square again.
+I am not sure if this is a bug on the `Surface` or not, but I had to find another solution.

+What I came up with is to wrap the `Surface` function in another `Container` and add the padding to that.

 <script src="https://gist.github.com/BrianGardnerAtl/a610a4dd306471361d2d85c888eb982a.js"></script>